US vows to keep hitting Houthis until shipping attacks stop

 "We warn our enemies that Iran will respond decisively and destructively if they carry out their threats," he told state media.

-United Nations Secretary-General Antonio Guterres on Sunday called for "utmost restraint and a cessation of all military activities" in Yemen and warned new escalation could "fuel cycles of retaliation that may further destabilize Yemen and the region, and pose grave risks to the already dire humanitarian situation in the country," his spokesperson said in a statement.
+United Nations Secretary-General Antonio Guterres on Sunday called for "utmost restraint and a cessation of all military activities" in Yemen and warned new escalation could "fuel cycles of retaliation that may further destabilise Yemen and the region, and pose grave risks to the already dire humanitarian situation in the country", his spokesperson said in a statement.

 Five children and two women were among the 53 people killed in the US strikes, said Anees Alsbahi, spokesperson for the Houthi-run health ministry.
 Another 98 people were injured, the ministry said.